Magpie-Pedals/asayake/README.md

 The files here could be put on a file or object storage server.

-For testing we will serve it locally
+For testing, we will serve it locally

 ```sh
 bunx http-server <dir>